wfmackey/absmapsdata/README.md

-The `absmapsdata` package exists to make it easier to produce maps from ABS data in R. The package contains compressed, tidied, and lazily-loadable `sf` objects containing geometric information about ABS data structures.
+The `absmapsdata` package exists to make it easier to produce maps from ABS data in R. The package contains compressed, tidied, and lazily-loadable `sf` objects that hold geometric information about ABS data structures.

 It also contains a vast number of ABS correspondences that you can access with the `get_correspondence_absmaps` function.
 The correspondences available can be found at https://data.gov.au/data/dataset/asgs-geographic-correspondences-2016/resource/951e18c7-f187-4c86-a73f-fcabcd19af16 .